jarofghosts/jung/README.md

 * `--version, -v` Print jung version
 * `--help, -h` This thing.

+Commands are anything you can run in your shell.
+Including a shell script, for more complicated things!

 ## notes

 When your command is fired, `$JUNG_FILE` will be available as an environment